 - Faith Footsteps: Screening Procedures for Positions of Trust and Authority in The United Church of Canada, 2000

 The development of a records schedule will help congregation staff and volunteers maintain control over records.
-Sample Congregation Records Schedule can be found that can assist church staff and volunteers when it comes to determining what records need to be kept or destroyed.
+Sample Records Schedule: Congregations can be found that can assist church staff and volunteers when it comes to determining what records need to be kept or destroyed.